|

 century.
 Like similar houses at this time, it was designed and built to

-Although we cannot be certain how the house looked or was used, we can
+entertain and impress guests Although we cannot be certain how the house looked or was used, we can

 make an educated guess based upon surviving evidence and contemporary